jhotta/dd-omegat/target/dd-docs/content/guides/monitors.md

 * Checking attributes from different fields will AND the values, e.g. `status:Alert type:Metric` (the lack of an operator between the two search terms implies AND)
 * Checking attributes within the same field will often OR the values, e.g. `status:(Alert OR Warn)`, but there are some exceptions.
 For example, checking multiple scopes or service tags ANDs them.
 * Some fields do not allow you to select multiple values, e.g. when you tick a metric or service check, the other metrics/checks disappear from the list until you untick your selection.
-* The Triggered checkbox under the Status field means `status:(Alert OR Warn OR "No Data")`, not `status:Triggered`.
-Triggered is not a valid monitor status.
+* The Triggered checkbox under the Status field means `status:(Alert OR Warn OR "No Data")`, not `status:Triggered`。Triggered is not a valid monitor status.
-* The Muted checkbox appears under the Status field, but Muted is actually its own field; checking it adds `muted:true` to your query, not `status:muted`.
+* The Muted checkbox appears under the Status field, but Muted is actually its own field; checking it adds `muted:true` to your query, not `status:muted`。
 * The Metric/Check field is always called `metric` in the query, e.g. selecting the check `http.can_connect` adds `metric:http.can_connect` to your query.

 For fields that have an arbitrary (i.e. large) number of values across all monitors—Service tag, Scope, Metric/Check, Notification—use the field-specific search bars to find the value you're looking for.